purplefishies/StatisticalInference_Project2/project.md

 The samples are not equal as out calculated p-value is less than 0.05, the signifcance level.
-Hence we reject the null-hypothesis thereby saying that there is in fact a difference between using
+Hence we reject the null-hypothesis thereby saying that there is in fact a difference between using Orange Juice and the Ascorbic Acid supplements of Vitamin C.